IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 **Behavior:**
 - Filters items based on selected urgency checkboxes
 - Items are ranked by urgency (most critical first)
+- Items with existing sell orders from the user are not included in Critical or Warning counts
 - Copy button shows exact count of items that will be copied
 - Uses Eve Online multibuy format: `Item Name Quantity`
 - Quantity = estimatedDailySales × selected days (minimum 1)